alexrodic/Conscience-by-Design/README.md

 The *Declaration of Creation* establishes the foundational moral charter for the Conscience by Design initiative.
 It articulates a system of universal ethical invariants intended to govern both human and machine intelligence in an era of accelerating technological capability.
 By defining the protection of life, dignity, and autonomy as absolute constraints, the document provides an axiomatic boundary within which all ethical, computational, and governance structures must operate.

-This Declaration reframes technology as a moral actor and posits that intelligence—whether organic or artificial—cannot be ethically neutral.
+This Declaration reframes technology as a moral actor and posits that intelligence-whether organic or artificial-cannot be ethically neutral.
 It outlines the structural weaknesses of contemporary systems that lack internal moral grounding and warns of the existential consequences of delegating power to architectures lacking conscience.
 The document positions conscience not merely as a human virtue but as a systemic requirement for any form of intelligence operating at scale.

 Furthermore, the Declaration identifies the need for a universal ethical substrate shared by humans, institutions, and artificial agents.
 It describes the role of conscience as the stabilizing mechanism that prevents degeneracy, coercion, and misalignment.
 By connecting philosophical grounding with practical constraints, it bridges abstract moral theory and applied technological ethics.